-Condition of Approval #3: Prior to the issuance of building permits, the applicant shall submit engineering plans for the extension and construction of water and sewer lines to the City Engineer and Public Works for review and approval.
+Condition of Approval #2: Prior to the issuance of building permits, the applicant shall submit engineering plans for the extension and construction of water and sewer lines to the City Engineer and Public Works for review and approval.

-Condition of Approval #4: Prior to the issuance of building permits, applicant shall submit FDC fire suppression systems plans, detailed enough to show the location or specifications of the fire suppression system.
+Condition of Approval #3: Prior to the issuance of building permits, applicant shall submit FDC fire suppression systems plans, detailed enough to show the location or specifications of the fire suppression system.
 Plans shall be reviewed by the City Administrator or their designee, with review and comment by the Fire Chief or State Fire Marshall, if necessary.

-Condition of Approval #5: Deciduous canopy trees shall be placed at regular intervals, approximately 25' in the space between the curb and the sidewalk.
+Condition of Approval #4: deciduous canopy trees shall be placed at regular intervals, approximately 25' in the space between the curb and the sidewalk.
 Street trees shall align with local landscape standards and should be placed a minimum of 10' from fire hydrants and 20' from stop signs.
-The areas applicable to this policy are the frontage along North Shore Drive and the frontage along North Pioneer Street.
-Applicant shall submit site development plans that show placement of street trees in accordance with Policy 1.7, prior to the issuance of building permits.
-Street tree removal and planting along North Shore Drive will be controlled by Lane County Public Works through a Facility permit.
-Street trees shall be in-place prior to the issuance of certificates of occupancy.

-Condition of Approval #6: Applicant shall construct a pedestrian sidewalk connection from North Shore Drive to the ground-floor commercial businesses of Phase 1.
+Condition of Approval #5: Applicant shall construct a pedestrian sidewalk connection from North Shore Drive to the ground-floor commercial businesses of Phase 1.
 Sidewalk construction plans shall be submitted to the City Administrator for review and approval, prior to the issuance of building permits.
-Coordination of review and approval may be required between the City and Lane County Public Works.

-Condition of Approval #7: Prior to the issuance of building permits, the applicant shall submit to the City Administrator, or their designee, a final stormwater drainage plan.
+Condition of Approval #6: Prior to the issuance of building permits, the applicant shall submit to the City Administrator, or their designee, a final stormwater drainage plan.
 The plan is subject to revision, review and approval by the City Administrator, or their designee.
 The final stormwater drainage plan shall adhere to the standards of Section 9.520.
-Coordination of review and approval may be required between the City and Lane County Public Works.

-Condition of Approval #8: Prior to the issuance of building permits, the applicant shall submit a final grading plan, in conformance with Section 9.527, to the City Administrator or their designee for review and approval.
+Condition of Approval #7: Prior to the issuance of building permits, the applicant shall submit a final grading plan, in conformance with Section 9.527, to the City Administrator or their designee for review and approval.

-Condition of Approval #9: All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
+Condition of Approval #8: All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
 Dead landscape plantings shall be replaced by April of the following year.

-Condition of Approval #10: Applicant shall submit a final and complete landscaping plan detailing all landscaping features for the entire site.
+Condition of Approval #9: Applicant shall submit a final and complete landscaping plan detailing all landscaping features for the entire site.
 Plan shall be reviewed by the City Administrator or their designee, prior to the issuance of building permits.